8 Different Types of Car Battery Problems(Troubles)

 3. Internal Short-Circuiting

 It takes place due to the damaged separators.
-It is also caused by the active material dropping from the plates which forms a heap so high it makes short-circuit.
+It is also caused by the active material dropping from the plates which form a heap so high to make short-circuit.
 It results in rapid self-discharge and sulphation.
 To avoid internal short-circuiting, the damaged separators should be replaced and the battery should be cleaned.

 4. Deterioration of Plates

-The battery plates get deteriorate for the following reasons-
+The battery plates get deteriorated for the following reasons-

 1. Very high charging rate.